Woki-Leo/Carbonfiber-X-Axis/README.md

-# Lightweight X axis mod for the Voron 2.4
+# Lightweight X Axis Mod for the Voron 2.4

 **CURRENTLY UNDER DEVELOPMENT AND TESTING**